cehfisher/accessibility-talks/README.md

 Link to YouTube channel: https://www.youtube.com/channel/UC__nH6oZrFXcUevljYJKbsw

 ## Week 1
 - [ ] Confirm the event details with the speaker.
-Make sure you translate the event time to the speaker's time zone, so there is no miscommunication.
+Make sure the time of the event is translated to the speaker's time zone, so there is no miscommunication.
 - [ ] Create new Zoom meet-up for the event.
 You will need this URL for the flyer and event creation.
 Make sure you double check the meeting settings!
 - [ ] Create flyer for current month's speaker.
 Have it reviewed by the speaker and at least one other person.
 More eyes, the better.
 - [ ] Create a Drupal event.